 Waking up to the realities of Bristol’s past

-To mark this year’s Black History Month, Second Step Internal Comms Officer Josie shares her thoughts and feelings after joining a walking tour and talk based on the recently released book Breaking the Dead Silence: Engaging with Legacies of Empire and Salve-Ownership in Bath and Bristol’s Memoryscapes
+To mark this year’s Black History Month, Second Step Internal Comms Officer Josie shares her thoughts and feelings after joining a walking tour and talk based on the recently released book Breaking the Dead Silence: Engaging with Legacies of Empire and Slave-Ownership in Bath and Bristol’s Memoryscapes.

 On Wednesday 15 October, I joined academics and authors Rob Collin, Mark Steeds, Dr Richard White and Dr Christina Horvath on a walking tour across Bristol, engaging with the city’s legacy of colonialism, empire and slavery.